revoconner/github-unlisted/README.md

 ## Features

+- **Multi configurations for privacy** Share a particular branch, default branch or show an option to your viewers to select from a dropdown of all available branches.
+- **Allow viewers to download or not** An option enables you to let users clone your repo (no commits or history, just files) from the branch you shared.
+- **Auto-revoke timer.** Optionally set a link to expire after a number of days, weeks, months, or years — or never.
+- **Share releases or not** Your choice, you can show releases and allow users to download the files from release.
+Or you can choose not to do so and they won't be able to see it (even if they typed `/releases` into the url)
 - **No account for recipients.** They just open the link and read.
 - **Full read-only file browser.** Folders, files, an expandable file tree, and a "find a file" search across the whole repo.
-- **Syntax highlighting** for code and **rendered Markdown** — READMEs display formatted, the way they do on GitHub.
+- **Syntax highlighting** for code.
-- **README front and center.** Opening a repo shows its README first.
-- **Auto-revoke timer.** Optionally set a link to expire after a number of days, weeks, months, or years — or never.
 - **One dashboard.** See every repo, which ones are shared, copy or revoke links, filter and search.
-- **You hold the keys.** Grant or revoke access anytime from GitHub; revoking takes effect right away.
+- **Uninstall the app to remove your access at once** Grant or revoke access anytime from GitHub; revoking takes effect right away.

 ## Privacy